 Whilst staff at our school know that a child or young person may be LGBT it is not itself an inherent risk factor, however we recognise that LGBT children may be targeted by other children.
-We will ensure that we respond immediately to any reported concerns and will ensure the child has a trusted member of staff they can go to if they are worried.
+We will ensure that we respond immediately to any reported concerns and will ensure the child has a trusted member of staff (stated on every young person's Support Plan) they can go to if they are worried.